tokio-rs/website/content/tokio/tutorial/async.md

 `async/await` feature is backed by traits.
 This allows third-party crates, like Tokio, to provide the execution details.

-* Asynchronous Rust operation are lazy and require a caller to poll them.
+* Asynchronous Rust operations are lazy and require a caller to poll them.
 * Wakers are passed to futures to link a future to the task calling it.
 * When a resource is **not** ready to complete an operation, `Poll::Pending` is returned and the task's waker is recorded.